 Do not visit your GP if you have symptoms of coronavirus.

 Many GP surgeries are currently running a triage service, which means staff may ask you for symptoms.
 You may be offered an appointment by telephone or online.

-Some face-to-face appointments, for example cervical screening tests, may be delayed.
 Baby immunisations should continue and patients are asked to follow the guidance given by the GP surgery.